CAMPSMITH/Warren/README.md

 ![SVC returns for various permutations](images/cum_strategy_plots.png)

-It was found that of the classifiers that were evaluated, 3 retruned better results than the fund's cmulative results.
+It was found that of the classifiers that were evaluated, 3 returned better results than the fund's cumulative results.
 These were:
 * GaussianNB
 * ADABoostClassifier
 * SVC